Melis Ulug, from the 2010-11 intake gives her views on the MSc in Political Psychology.

 "Studying for an MSc in Political Psychology completely changed my way of thinking and provided me with diverse perspectives to understand controversial issues in the world that we are faced with in everyday life.
 Studying political psychology in Belfast in particular provides students with an enriched backdrop for understanding the world.
 Because of the nature of the subject, you inevitably find yourself examining the international environment with other students on the course, each bringing their own country’s unique perspective and cultural problems to the table in class discussions and providing a sophisticated perspective in which to view the different issues and gain deeper understanding about the world.

 I would strongly encourage people who want to learn both theoretical and practical implications of the political issues from psychological perspectives to take the MSc in Political Psychology at Queen’s.
 I am convinced that if you are planning to stay in academia, or to work within a political arena and helping to solve societies’ problems, you are coming to the right place.
-I am glad I choose Queen’s and CResPP to undertake my MSc and I am so happy to have had this experience!”
+I am glad I choose Queen’s to undertake my MSc and I am so happy to have had this experience!”

 Students from the 2008-09 intake give their views on the MSc in Political Psychology.

 Doing a Masters in Political Psychology is one of the most challenging things I have ever had to do, but also one of the most enjoyable.
 You are constantly pushed to improve your level of work and to achieve higher marks.
 The range of modules provides you with both an in depth knowledge of the many aspects of political psychology and a high level of competence in various types of research methods and statistics.
 Everyone in the Centre for Research in Political Psychology is very friendly and approachable, and more importantly give you time and excellent feedback on your work.